dmb-dev87/react.js-solidity_strawberry-farm/README.md

 * Kovan LINK
     * https://kovan.chain.link/

 The Hardhat configuration file and scripts have been set up to deploy on the Kovan testnet.
 Use the .env_sample as a template for the requisite API_KEY and PRIVATE_KEY.
 Infura and Alchemy offer free API access to testnets and mainnet.
-Once you have an API endpoint and your private key from MetaMask, create a dotenv file within the PmknFarm root:
+Once you have an API endpoint and your private key from MetaMask, create a dotenv file within the StrawberryFarm root:

 ```
 touch .env